babarrett/g80-9009/breakoutbox-decoded.md

 * other pins from Workstation-PC-KBD, and
 * Workstation-PC-Mouse.

 It seems that all go to pin 6 of AK125 "Desk PC/Workstation.
 TODO: Why?
-Detecting Workstation presence?
+Perhaps it is used to detect Workstation presence?

 ### Protocols